 It's September again!
 I didn't write a blog post July or August due to unexpected life events that kept me extremely busy, but I'm hoping that this month brings some calm.

 Here is a look at two of my buys, the Barefoot Dreams blanket and Nordstrom pajamas.
 Both are very soft, and comfortable/cozy.
-The blanket is sold out at Nordstrom, but I found a link to the exact color I bought, which coordinated well with my pillows, quilt and headboard.
+The blanket is sold out at Nordstrom, but I found a link at another store to the exact color I bought, which coordinated well with my pillows, quilt and headboard.

 I kept perusing sites from Abercrombie to A.L.C.
 Net a Porter and even Overstock, and clicking the Buy Now button late at night.
 I like watching fashion related You Tube videos and reading blogs, and I realized that those will always leave you feeling like you're lacking something, and whatever you have in your closet is insufficient.
-Bell sleeves, Gucci, and skinny jeans are on the way out, over distressed denim was out, but if it's a pair of oversized Moussy jeans, then major rips at the knee are OK.
-It's confusing and maddening sometimes if you take it too seriously.
+Bell sleeves, Gucci, and skinny jeans are on the way out, over distressed denim was out, unless it's a pair of oversized Moussy jeans, then major rips at the knee are OK - It's confusing and maddening if you take it too seriously.
 It's a bus or train you will never catch, and if you manage to jump on, you might ask yourself why you ran so hard, because you really don't want to be on there.
 You have to be careful, and you're probably more susceptible when you're feeling a little lost or down.

 Next week I will do a short post focused on fashion, but for now this is it.
-It was an honest write up about what life was like this summer, the moments of weakness and little things that kept me from feeling like I was losing control.
-All that with a side of good food, coffee, prayers, and brief talks with friends and family, are what me going and helped me persevere and stay hopeful and positive that the next half of this year will be OK.
+It was an honest write up about what life was like this summer, and little things that kept me from feeling like I was losing control.
+All that with a side of good food, coffee, prayers, and brief talks with friends and family, are what kept me going and helped me persevere and stay hopeful and positive that the next half of this year will be OK.